-To understand risk, a community must evaluate what assets are exposed and vulnerable in the identified hazard area.
+Shallow groundwater flooding hazard areas in Suffolk County include those with chronic (persistent) problems, and those areas that experience problems on a cyclical basis in response to long-term precipitation trends.
 A spatial assessment was complete to identify buildings and population at risk to shallow groundwater flooding using data from the Smithtown H2M Study created in 2007.